-Park Chan-wook (박찬욱) is not only the most commercially successful Korean director, but also helmed the most renowned film to emerge from the country - Old Boy (올드보이).
-Combined with Sympathy for Mr. Vengeance (복수는 나의 것) and Sympathy for Lady Vengeance (친절한 금자씨), Park Chan-wook’s (박찬욱) vengeance trilogy is internationally recognised for its creative exploration of themes of revenge, propelling him and actor Choi Min-sik (최민식) amongst the most highly regarded filmmakers in the world.
+Park Chan-wook (박찬욱) is not only one of the most commercially successful Korean directors, but also helmed the most renowned film to emerge from the country - Old Boy (올드보이).
+Combined with Sympathy for Mr. Vengeance (복수는 나의 것) and Sympathy for Lady Vengeance (친절한 금자씨), Park Chan-wook’s ‘vengeance trilogy’ is internationally recognised for its creative exploration of themes of revenge, propelling him and actor Choi Min-sik amongst some of the most highly regarded filmmakers in the world.

 Night Fishing (파란만장) – 2011

 Three, Monster (AKA Three…Extremes) (쓰리, 몬스터) – 2004

 JSA – Joint Security Area (겅덩경비구역 JSA) – 2000

 Judgement (심판) – 1999

 The Moon is…the Sun’s Dream (달은…해가 꾸는 꿈) – 1992